Translate

 The Castillo-Fortaleza de Vincente de Sonsierra.

-The houses built around the Castello, their roofs gave a good impression, of how to stay warm and dry, in such miserable weather.
+The houses built around the Castello, with their roofs, gave a good impression of how to stay warm and dry in such miserable weather.

 It rained, and it rained!